Kellan Gordon

+Early life

+Born in Burton upon Trent, Gordon hails from the nearby village of Branston.

 Club career

 Derby County

-Formerly of Stoke City, Gordon signed his first professional deal in 2015 with Championship club Derby County.
+Having joined Derby County's academy aged 14 after being released by Stoke City, Gordon signed his first professional deal in 2015 with Derby, then in the Championship.
 On 22 August 2017, Gordon made his debut for Derby during their EFL Cup tie against Grimsby Town, replacing Mason Bennett in the 75th minute in their 1–0 victory.

 On 31 August 2017, Gordon joined League Two club Swindon Town on a season-long loan along with teammate Timi Elšnik.
 On 9 September 2017, Gordon replaced Keshi Anderson to make his Swindon debut during their 3–0 away victory over Luton Town.
 On 28 October 2017, Gordon scored his first professional goal during Swindon's 3–0 away victory over Port Vale, netting Town's third in the 85th minute.
 Gordon went on to score three more times in all competitions before returning to Derby in April after sustaining a dislocated shoulder.

 On 28 August 2018, Gordon joined League Two Lincoln City on loan until January 2019.